 ⇒ Still not sure about group travel for singles?
 Check out this great post on The Benefits of Solo Travel.

-Options for the Luxury Vacation Single Traveller
+3. Luxury Single Traveller Vacations

 One company I have been particularly keen to try but it just hasn’t worked out on timings and destinations is Flash Pack.
 I love the tone and feel of their website – it is very much about boutique adventures.

-Cox and Kings have a great reputation as a high-end travel specialist so I am highly confident that their thread count on their sheets will be up to my standards based on how fantastic their hotels look.
+Cox and Kings have a great reputation as a high-end travel specialist so I am highly confident that the thread count on their sheets will be up to my standards based on how fantastic their hotels look.

 These trips though will, of course, be at a premium to some of the other options I have mentioned.
 But their group travel singles options look terrific.